-Peter Campanelli is driven by music.
-On a day to day basis, there is nothing more to him than important the pursuit of human expression though sound by means of listening, playing, writing, and recording.
-He started learning piano in 1st grade and has since picked up guitar, bass, drums, and vocals.
-Originally from St. Paul, MN, he graduated high school from St. Paul Conservatory for Performing Artists with an emphasis on jazz studies and electric bass.
-In his youth in the Twin Cities, Peter was a prolific collaborator in the arts scene playing bass in many different bands and recordings at the McNally Smith College of Music (where he did not attend but frequented).
-At this time, he also jumped into the world of self-recording.
+Peter Campanelli is driven by music; the pursuit of human expression though sound by means of listening, playing, writing, and recording.
+Pete started learning piano in 1st grade and later picked up guitar, bass, drums, and vocals.
+Originally from St. Paul, MN, they graduated high school from St. Paul Conservatory for Performing Artists with an emphasis on jazz studies and electric bass.
+In their youth in the Twin Cities, Pete was a prolific collaborator in the arts scene.
+Pete played bass in many different bands and recordings at the McNally Smith College of Music (did not attend but frequented).
+At this time, Pete also jumped into the world of self-recording.

-Immediately after high school, he wrote and recorded his first long-form pieces of music (multi-song suites).
-Initially, he wrote the album, "Tangerine Screams" by his band The Everett Interpretation and also Peter Campanelli's own solo debut on Subaquatic Records entitled, "Are you ever even there?"
-On his home recordings, Peter Campanelli often plays all the instruments.
+Immediately after high school, Pete wrote and recorded their first long-form pieces of music (multi-song suite).
+Pete wrote most of the album, "Tangerine Screams" by The Everett Interpretation.
+At this time, they also released a solo debut on Subaquatic Records entitled, "Are you ever even there?"
+On their home recordings, Pete often plays all the instruments.
 After high school and these recording projects, Peter moved to Boston to attend Berklee College of Music.

-At Berklee College of Music, Peter studied electric bass and a Bachelor's of Music Production and Engineering.
-In the Boston arts community, he flourished as an important backing member in various neo-soul/RnB outfits, jazz trios and quartets, and any recording project that a peer needed help on.
-Peter gained a lot experience as a gigging musician during this time, finding himself in all corners of Boston performing all kinds of music.
-During this time, he also recorded his most recent and ambitious musical suite, a 52-minute song cycle entitled "Horseback record," released on Subaquatic Records.
-Although he did not acquire a degree from Berklee, the experience gained and knowledge imparted from his time there is invaluable to his identity as a composer and musician.
+At Berklee College of Music, Pete studied electric bass and a Bachelor's of Music Production and Engineering.
+In the Boston arts community, they flourished as an important backing member in various neo-soul/RnB outfits, jazz trios and quartets, and any recording project that a peer needed help on.
+They gained a lot experience as a gigging musician during this time.
+Simultaneously, Pete recorded their sophomore record.
+It was a more ambitious musical suite; a 52-minute song cycle entitled "Horseback record," released on Subaquatic Records.
+Although Pete did not acquire a degree from Berklee, the experience gained and knowledge imparted from their time at college is invaluable to their identity as a composer and musician.

-Since then, Peter has moved to the PNW and began teaching and working on his next solo composition.
-Although new to the profession, Peter has spent a long time ruminating on the best way to pass the knowledge he has gained from his experiences on to a young, eager mind.
-He believes music lessons should be fun and something to look forward to in addition to being educational.
-Music teachers have been an invaluable part of his life and the idea of teaching someone about something so near and dear to him is exhilarating.
-In the end, Peter believes the joy of music can be transcendental and he hopes to share his excitement about the art with others.
+Since then, Pete moved to the PNW and finished two solo records released in 2020 by Youth Riot Records.
+For the past two years, they have been honing their skills as a pianist, bassist, and guitarists in preparation for the pursuit of teaching.
+Although new to the profession, Pete has spent a long time ruminating on the best way to pass the knowledge gained from their experiences on to a young, eager mind.
+They believe music lessons should be fun and something to look forward to in addition to being educational and purposeful.
+Music teachers have been an invaluable part of their life and the idea of teaching someone about something so near and dear to them is exhilarating.
+In the end, Pete believes the joy of music can be transcendental and hopes to share their excitement about the art with others.